 Another thing that is hard to miss is its height.
-Nutsedge grows a lot taller (and more rapidly) than most species of lawn grasses which makes for even more inconsistencies in the appearance of your lawn.
+Nutsedge grows a lot taller than most species of lawn grasses.
+It also grows more rapidly.
+Together, these two traits make for even more inconsistencies in the appearance of your lawn.

 Between the difference in color, growth rate (and height), it will always stand out in your lawn.

 If your nutsedge has had time to grow and spread, you will also notice flowers blooming in the center of clustered leaves of three.

 The flowers may even have different colors depending on the season.
 Once Nutsedge has had time to grow into its full form, it’s hard to miss.

 When it comes to lawn care, prevention is always the best form of control.

 While it is possible to manage and treat Nutsedge in your lawn, it can be very difficult considering how fast this weed spreads and grows.

 In the long run, prevention is a much more cost effective solution, and it is considerably less work.